Weird Luck FAQ

 The City of the Watcher Trilogy

 Trilogy of novels by Andrew: Weird Luck in the City of the Watcher, Time-Traveling Blues in the City of the Watcher, and Cannibal-King.
 Max appears in Cannibal-King, and the trilogy's climax takes place about 3 months before the first chapter of the comic.
-Weird Luck in the City of the Watcher is now available in a new revised edition, and matching revised editions of Time-Traveling Blues in the City of the Watcher and Cannibal-King will be released in 2024 and 2025, respectively.
+Weird Luck in the City of the Watcher and Time-Traveling Blues in the City of the Watcher are currently available, and Cannibal-King will be released sometime in 2025.

 Monsters